 Newspapers

-Newspapers can be saved in its own bin, this is a type of material which goes directly back into newsprint recycling.
+Newspapers can be saved in their own bin; this is a type of material that goes directly back into newsprint recycling.
 Recycling a four-foot stack of newspapers saves the equivalent of one 40-foot fir tree.

 Other Paper

 Glossy magazines, printed flyers or newspaper inserts, phone books, envelopes, computer printing paper, old paper letters, and paper packaging can be saved together in one bin.
-Staples in the paper are acceptable, but remove rubber bands or plastic wrap.
+Staples in the paper are acceptable, but rubber bands or plastic wrap should be removed.
 Don’t include the following in your paper recycling: carbon paper, stickers, cardboard, laminated paper, laminated cardboard.

-You may not realise it but plastic-lined paper drink Cartons are recyclable!
+You may not realise it, but plastic-lined paper drink cartons are recyclable!
 Many recycling centres will now accept these items; ask them directly.
-Discard fast-food wrappers which are made from plastic, dirty or food-stained paper tissues or napkins too.
+Discard fast-food wrappers that are made from plastic, dirty or food-stained paper tissues, or napkins.

 Corrugated Cardboard

 Corrugated cardboard is highly valued and also very much recyclable.
-Most curbside collectors will ask you to bale the cardboard together and tie it with string.
-Query this and see if there are the size and weight limits to how much you are allowed to bale together.
+Most kerbside collectors will ask you to bale the cardboard together and tie it with string.
+Query this and see if there are size and weight limits to how much you are allowed to bale together.
 The most crucial thing to remember is to keep it dry.
-Plastic as well as waxy coated, and wet or greasy cardboard, for example, pizza takeaway boxes, cannot be recycled because it clogs sorting machines.
+Plastic, waxy coated, wet or greasy cardboard, and, for example, pizza takeaway boxes cannot be recycled because they clog sorting machines.

 Plastic

-Plastic does not break down when putting in landfill sites, and since it can be recycled to make many diverse products, effort should be made to recycle all plastic waste.
+Plastic does not break down when put in landfill sites, and since it can be recycled to make many diverse products, effort should be made to recycle all plastic waste.
 To make the best use of plastics, consumers should choose the types of plastics that lend themselves most to reuse and recycling options.
 To learn about the recycling options for different types of plastic.
 Recycling centres do vary in the types of plastic they accept.
-Check with your local recycling centre, and take care to purchase plastic goods that are recyclable.
+Check with your local recycling centre, and take care when purchasing plastic goods that are recyclable.

 Plastic Goods

-Plastic goods are given different numbers to grade them for recycling in different categories for example, for containers, for plastic bags, for mixed plastics such as polycarbonates that are not recyclable.
+Plastic goods are given different numbers to grade for recycling in different categories, for example, containers, plastic bags, and mixed plastics such as polycarbonates that are not recyclable.
 Almost all recycling centres accept plastics.

 Plastic Bottles